johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   lyric: |

   commentary: |
-    Somewhat terrifying deep vocals lurk underneath this somewhat bonkers song.
+    Some terrifyingly deep vocals lurk underneath this somewhat bonkers song.
 I feel like witness to a dark arts ritual at which there will be a sacrifice.

-    The gear shifts between the verses and chorus are pretty jarring and rip you out of the moment a bit.
+    The gear shifts between the verses and chorus are pretty jarring, and rip you out of the moment a bit.

 - country: "Germany"
   shortcode: "DEU"